jobbflykt/x509-mode/README.md

 **x** toggles viewing the underlying binary data in a hexl buffer.

-Movement in the x509-asn1-mode buffer is refelected in the hexl-buffer.
+Movement in the x509-asn1-mode buffer is reflected in the hexl-buffer (inspired by rmsbolt-mode).

 ## Installation